google/ExoPlayer/extensions/vp9/README.md

 LIBVPX_PATH="$(pwd)"
 ```

-* Add a link to the libvpx source code in the vp9 extension `jni` directory and
+*   Add a link to the libvpx source code in the vp9 module `jni` directory and
     run a script that generates necessary configuration files for libvpx:

 ```
 cd ${VP9_EXT_PATH}/jni && \